naiche/wxMathPlot/ReadMe.md

   * Using wxDateTime instead of time_t
   * Fixed error when zooming out or panning too far (mpX_DATE, mpX_DATETIME or mpX_TIME)
   * Fixed bug where mpInfoLayer->SetBrush()  didn’t apply changes to wxBrush.

+TO DO:

+  - Set X value format on the TrackBox (SetTrackBoxXvalueFormat(wxString);)
+  - Implement Bar Chart functionality